zhan4429/Bell_Application/Core/source/mathematica/mathematica.rst

 Description
 ~~~~~~~~
-Mathematica Wolfram Language and other tools provide
+Mathematica (Wolfram Language and other tools) provide a language, software system for technical computing in R&D and education, and computer algebra system.

 Versions and Dependencies
 ~~~~~~~~